-A friend of mine has a similar brush and let me have a feel of it...I knew I had to get myself something similar, so I bought myself this Shisheido brush.
+A friend of mine has a similar brush and let me have a feel of it...I knew I had to get myself something like it, so I bought myself this Shisheido brush.
 Best call ever.

 The brush has short, dense, and velvety bristles - and does a miraculous job buffing and blending foundation into skin.
 I didn't think anything could beat my Beauty Blender, but this might be my new favourite!
 Some reviews have complained that the size of the brush is too small for their liking - I personally think that the size is perfect: you can easily buff into your nose and around your eyes...
 I've yet to try this for contouring, but I have a feeling it would be ideal for it!

-I've got no complaints about this brilliant little brush :)
+I've got no complaints about this brilliant little brush and would definitely repurchase :)

 Having used (infrequently) those flat paddle-like foundation brushes I didn't see any need for another one.
 But the reviews convinced me to try this out.
 It makes a phenomenal difference in the finish of my foundation unlike the others that only served to swish it around my skin.
 The shape, cut an density of this pushes the product into crevices and pores while simultaneously buffing.
 I wish I had this years ago.
 Comments on the smallness seem strange because it is just different and if you want something the size of a housepaint brush then use that.
 We are apply makeup to our faces ladies not painting a barn!
 Because it is so very dense it has to be washed and rinsed a few times after use to get the product out and it does take longer to dry.
 This even creates a smoother less detectable finish for my undereye concealer.
 A very worthwhile investment at $30.